Medically reviewed by Kristin Hall, FNP

 Talking about your mental health symptoms and your personal thoughts and feelings with a stranger can be difficult, but you may find it gets better with time and practice.
 Just remember your counselor is an objective bystander — it’s their job to help you, not judge you.

-Also keep in mind that success in therapy has a lot to do with the relationship you form with your therapist.
+Also, keep in mind that success in therapy has a lot to do with the relationship you form with your therapist.
 If you don’t feel like you’re forming a trusting connection with your counselor, seek out a new therapist.
 It could take several tries to find the right therapist.

 If you’re still not sure which type of therapy is best for you, talk to your healthcare provider or healthcare provider.
+We also have online mental health services that can help you decide.

 Given a little bit of information about what you’re struggling with and what you hope to accomplish, your healthcare provider may be able to provide some insight to help you make your choice.